Super-Kamiokande Strongly Constrains Leptophilic Dark Matter Capture in the Sun

-\textbf{\emph{Acknowledgement }}--- We thank Carlos Blanco, Chau Thien Nhan, and Ludwig Neste for fruitful discussions; Bei Zhou and Shirley Li for help with the background modeling of Super-K and Hyper-K; and Chris Cappiello for comments on the manuscript.
+\textbf{\emph{Acknowledgement }}--- We thank Carlos Blanco, Chau Thien Nhan, and Ludwig Neste for fruitful discussions; Bei Zhou and Shirley Li for help with the background modeling of Super-K and Hyper-K; and Chris Cappiello, Dhashin Krishna, Ranjan Laha, Tarak Nath Maity, Nirmal Raj, Akash Kumar Saha, and Rinchen Sherpa for comments on the manuscript.
+We thank Raghuveer Garani, Joachim Kopp, and Sergio Palomares-Ruiz for helping us cross-check our results.
 TTQN thanks Jorge Martin Camalich and the Instituto de Astrof\'{\i}sica de Canarias for their hospitality.
 TTQN, TL and PC are supported by the Swedish Research Council under contract 2022-04283.
 TL is also supported by the Swedish National Space Agency under contract 2023-00242.
 This article/publication is based on the work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
 This work made use of {\tt Numpy}~\cite{Harris_2020}, {\tt SciPy}~\cite{Virtanen:2019joe}, {\tt matplotlib}~\cite{HunterMatplotlib}, {\tt Jupyter}~\cite{2016ppap.book...87K}, as well as {\tt Webplotdigitizer}~\cite{Rohatgi2022}.

 \onecolumngrid

 \onecolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}